-About Rural eMentoring
+About Rural eMentoring BC

 ReMBC acknowledges that the land on which we work is the traditional, ancestral, and unceded territory of the xwməθkwəy̓əm (Musqueam) People.

 An initiative of the Rural Education Action Plan, Rural eMentoring BC connects BC's rural high school students to mentors who are in post-secondary.
 We offer the program FREE OF CHARGE to all participants.

 Be matched with a post-secondary student who shares your career interests, goals and experiences.
 Work through online modules together that help prepare you for life after high school.